 In this section, we are going to discuss the realistic expectation of what these three regenerative medicine techniques can do to help you avoid surgery.
 These treatments will not benefit everyone.
 Our hope here is to present information to help understand the treatments.

 For more information on the different types of injections for knee pain.
 Please see our article: What are the different types of knee injections for bone on bone knees

-Stem cell therapy as a non-surgical alternative to arthroscopic knee surgery
+Is stem cell therapy a non-surgical alternative to arthroscopic knee surgery?